chainius/react-native-securionpay/android/libs/README.md

 This folder will contain the ipworks3DS SDK framework for Android.
-Run npm install or yarn to launch the postinstall script that will copy the framework to this folder.
+After installing the package you will need to run the `securionpay-link` command to link the native ipworks3DS  libraries to your project for ANDROID and IOS.
 Read the README file in the root folder for more information.